ooni/ooni.org/content/support/ooni-probe-desktop/index.md

 {{<img src="images/psiphon-measurement.png" title="Psiphon measurement" alt="Psiphon measurement">}}

 The above measurement page pertains to the testing of [Psiphon](https://psiphon.ca/).
-We can see that Psiphon was reachable when tested on Vodafone Italia (AS30722) on 30th March 2021 at 14:58 local time.
+We can see that Psiphon was reachable when tested on Magticom Ltd. (AS16010) on 3rd August 2022 at 12:17 local time.
 This conclusion is reached because [OONI’s Psiphon test](https://ooni.org/nettest/psiphon/) was able to successfully bootstrap a Psiphon connection.

 If Psiphon was found (potentially) blocked, this test result would show relevant information (based on the heuristics of [OONI’s Psiphon test](https://ooni.org/nettest/psiphon/)).